corda/samples-java/Advanced/obligation-cordapp/README.md

 ### Flows

 The first flows are the ones that issue the original cash and assets.
-You can find that the cash flow [here](./workflows/src/main/java/net/corda/samples/flows/SelfIssueCashFlow.java#L24-L32) and the IOU issurance in [IOUIssueFlow.java](./workflows/src/main/java/net/corda/samples/flows/IOUIssueFlow.java#L40-L80).
+You can find that the cash flow at `SelfIssueCashFlow.java` and the IOU issurance in `IOUIssueFlow.java`.

 The next flow is the one that transfers ownership of that asset over to another party.
-That can be found in [IOUTransferFlow.java](./workflows/src/main/java/net/corda/samples/flows/IOUTransferFlow.java#L132-L159).
+That can be found in `IOUTransferFlow.java`.

 Finally, once we have the ability to transfer assets, we just need to settle up.
-That functiionality can be found here in [IOUSettleFlow.java](./workflows/src/main/java/net/corda/samples/flows/IOUSettleFlow.java#L54-L116)
+That functiionality can be found here in `IOUSettleFlow.java`